Anti-anxiety medications and the elderly — the benzodiazepine concern

 When Benzodiazepines Are Still Used

-In some cases, benzodiazepines are still necessary.
+Short-term use for a specific crisis, like the night before surgery or during a disabling panic attack, is sometimes appropriate, but daily long-term use is not.
 If your parent is having severe acute anxiety that's preventing them from functioning, a short course of a benzodiazepine might help them get through.
 A surgery that your parent is terrified of might warrant a benzodiazepine the night before and the morning of.
 A panic attack that's truly disabling might need benzodiazepine.

 The key is that it should be short-term.
 Your parent takes it for a specific situation or for a limited time while starting an SSRI, then stops.
 Not indefinitely.
 Not every day forever.
 The risks are too high for that.